k8s-at-home/charts/frigate/README.md

 # frigate: Realtime object detection on RTSP cameras with the Google Coral

-This is a helm chart for [frigate](https://github.com/frigate/frigate/) leveraging the [Linuxserver.io image](https://hub.docker.com/r/linuxserver/frigate/)
+This is a helm chart for [frigate](https://github.com/blakeblackshear/frigate)

 ## TL;DR;